 - Provide first aid and medical treatment

 - Nail Gun Safety: A Guide for Contractors

 - Nail Gun Safety

 I’ve Been Injured in a Nail Gun Accident.
 What Are My Options?

 Depending on how and why your injury occurred, various options may be available for you to pursue compensation.
 If you were on the job when the injury occurred, you may be able to file a workers’ compensation claim.
 If the accident was the result of negligence on the part of an employer or foreman, then a lawsuit could be filed against these parties.
 If your injury was caused by a defective nail gun, the manufacturer could be held liable, regardless of whether the injury occurred to a worker or consumer.

 Do I Have a Nail Gun Injury Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in nail gun accident lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you were injured in a nail gun accident, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.